stellar/stellar-dbt-public/models/docs/sources/contract_data.md

 {% enddocs %}

 {% docs val %}
 The encoded value associated with the key in the contract data.
-This value is typically stored in a compact, machine-readable format.
+The encoded val has two components (type and value) where type describes the data type and the value describes the encoded value of the data type for the contract data.
 {% enddocs %}

 {% docs val_decoded %}